riberaborrell/rl-random-times/README.md

 This Python repository contains the implementation of reinforcement learning algorithms with random time horizons.

 ## Contains
-- Policy gradient (PG) with (random time horizon) trajectories expectations and q-value estimated by the returns (REINFORCE algorithm for stochastic policies).
+- (random-time) trajectory-based policy gradient (*trajectory PG*) with q-value estimated by the returns (REINFORCE algorithm with random time horizons).
+- (on-policy) state-space policy gradient (*state-space PG*) with with Z-factor estimated (unbiased) and with Z-factor neglected (biased).
+- (random-time) trajectory and model-based policy gradient for deterministic policies (*model-based trajectory DPG*).
+The value function is estimated by the returns (REINFORCE algorithm with random time horizons and deterministic policies).
-- Policy gradient (PG) with on-policy expectations with Z-factor estimated (unbiased) and with Z-factor neglected (biased).
+- (on-policy) state-space and model-based policy gradient for deterministic policies (*model-based, state-space DPG*) with with Z-factor estimated (unbiased) and with Z-factor neglected (biased).

 ## Install

 1. clone the repo
 ```
-git clone git@github.com:riberaborrell/rl-for-gym.git
+git clone git@github.com:riberaborrell/rl-random-times.git
 ```

 2. move inside the directory, create virtual environment and install required packages
 ```
-cd rl-for-gym
+cd rl-random-times
 make venv
 ```